 Enterprise IT departments are struggling to take advantage of the benefits big data can bring due to a lack of skills in the marketplace, according to IDC research VP Susan Feldman.
+At a big data roundtable hosted by Autonomy this week, Feldman explained that the complexity of big data technology requires an advanced skillset that is quite rare amongst IT professionals.

 "There aren't a lot of people who are very skilled in these new technologies.
 How are enterprises supposed to hire people if they aren't there?" asked Feldman.